Stream Reports

 Nymphs: Barr's Pure Midge, black or gray RS2, Miracle, JuJuBee, Black Beauty, Rainbow Warrior, red midge patterns, Mercury Midge, PT, CJ.
 Hare's Ear, dark to flashy midge larvae and pupae patterns, Golden Stone nymphs, San Juan Worm, etc. Streamers: Thin Mints, buggers, Pat's Rubber Legs, etc.,

-Below Green Mtn Res Midges, BWO, stonefly, caddis and mayfly nymphs Typical tailwater flies and rigs.
+Below Green Mtn Res Midges, BWOs, stonefly, caddis and mayfly nymphs Typical tailwater flies and rigs.
 Double nymph or dry/dropper rigs.
 Streamers.
 Same as Silverthorne except Mysis.

 Eagle River